thebrisly/my-first-website/README.md

 <h1> First steps into website coding </h1>

+<p> After a minute of research, all the base of a website is made thanks to an HTML file.
+Then a CSS file to make it more beautiful. </p>

 <p> HTML and CSS are very related, but they don't work in the same way.
 HTML is the skeleton of a website and CSS is the skin, the hair and everything else that is pretty (even if a skeleton is also very beautiful). </p>

+<h2> HTML </h2>

+- There are several "versions" of HTML.
+That's why at the beginning of each .html file you have to define which "version" you are using so that the computer interprets it in the right way. -> <!DOCTYPE html>

+- Then any file must start and end with the <html> </html> tag so we know which part of the code is html.